Breast cancer awareness: Demystifying mammograms

 What about people without symptoms or family history of breast cancer?

 Everyone, regardless of symptoms or family history, can potentially get breast cancer.
 In fact, more than 75% of women with breast cancer had no family history.
 The American Cancer Society recommends all women of average risk – meaning no personal/family history, genetic predisposition, or chest radiation therapy before age 30 – get annual mammograms beginning at age 45.
-The U.S. Preventive Services Task Force recommends mammograms every two years starting at age 50.
-Both groups agree that women may opt to start screening at age 40.
+The U.S. Preventive Services Task Force recommends mammograms every two years starting at age 40.
 Speaking to a doctor about the potential risks and benefits of screening at a younger age can help people make the right decision for them.

 Ready for a mammogram?